solarwinds/nova/packages/bits/README.md

 Using date pipe, string should be provided according to ISO format.
 Otherwise, put Moment object instead to avoid error in Safari browser.
 Follow [this link](https://github.com/angular/angular/issues/17575) for more details.

-### Need help?

-Need help using Nui?

-Firstly, please go over our [FAQ](https://cp.solarwinds.com/display/NU/FAQ).
-We kindly ask that you not open Jira tickets for general support questions as we want to reserve Jira for bug reports and feature requests.

-The [SWI - Nova](https://bit.ly/2P2fsMM) channel on Teams is a much better place to ask questions.

-### Found a bug?

-In order to reproduce bugs we ask that you to provide a _minimal_ repro scenario and a link to the live repro environment.

-To submit feature requests and/or defects for Nui, [head over to this page for instructions](https://cp.solarwinds.com/display/NU/Feature+requests+and+report+defects+for+Nova+UI).

-<br><br>

-# Development, roadmap and more...

-Our program roadmap [is here](https://jira.solarwinds.com/secure/RapidBoard.jspa?rapidView=1805) and shows the priorities of very large features that are expected to take longer than 6 months.
-Our [technical roadmap](https://jira.solarwinds.com/secure/RapidBoard.jspa?rapidView=1798) is a much more granular view of the program roadmap and is basically the view for the current quarter.

-### Need to add a new icon?

-It's pretty simple to [add a new icon](https://cp.solarwinds.com/pages/viewpage.action?pageId=92545319) to the repository for your product.
-If you need a new icon(s) as part of a patch/hotfix, just let us know via Teams or Jira and we'll make sure your changes are applied to the appropriate branch(es).